l-batista/l-batista.github.io/pr-real-estate-agent.md

 are more precise.

 ## Example
-**Question:** "What are all apartment types that have a beach view?
+**Prompt:** "What are all apartment types that have a beach view?
 Summarize results by municipality and include average prices.
 Exclude any apartments that do not have a room count."\
 **Answer:** "56 apartments across 28 municipalities"
 <video controls width="100%">